tokumeiAnonymous/rock-paper-scissor/README.md

+## Rock-Paper-Scissor

-# This is a simple implementation of the game Rock-Paper-Scissor
+This is a simple implementation of the famous rock-paper-scissor game.\
+This is made as an introduction on how to integrate javascript, to css and html.

 ## Credits: